smaakage85/dockr/cran-comments.md

 This is a resubmission.

-I have fixed issues adressed by CRAN.
+I have fixed issue adressed by CRAN.
 I have
-- 'build_and_install_package': allow optional arguments for install.packages
-- 'set_rocker_image': use getRversion()
-- removed repos-settings from example
+- removed reference to object 'opts' (that did not exist) in example for prepare_docker_image()

 ## R CMD check results
 0 errors | 0 warnings | 0 notes